sujithjay/sujithjay.github.io/reading-list-data-systems.md

 - Database systems
 - Data processing systems

-This list is inspired by Reynold Xin's list on [Database Readings](https://github.com/rxin/db-readings).
+This list is inspired by Reynold Xin's list on [Database Readings](https://github.com/rxin/db-readings), and is a work in progress.

 ## Table of Contents
 1. [Algorithms](#algorithms)